 Is the River Calling to You?
 You Might be a River Rat If…

-- Your Chaco tan lines are still visible the next summer
+- Your Chaco tan lines are still visible in the winter

 - You constantly say, “That’s not how we do it on the river.”